ItzNotABug/AIR/Readme.md

 # AIR

 AIR is short for **Advertising Identifier Reset**.\
-A utility app for **Rooted Devices** to clear / reset Advertising Identifier.
+A utility app for **Rooted Devices** to clear / reset Advertising Identifier.\
+AIR also supports periodic identifier resets via `WorkManager` api.
+Can be enabled / disabled via Settings tab.

 The App handles all the device formats i.e.